 Mr. Bartel, first of all, regardless of the uncertainty of many winter sports fans: will ski holidays be possible next winter at all?

 As things stand today, we can say with a clear conscience that the winter of 2020/2021 will take place!
 We are in very close contact with accommodation providers, tourism associations and cable car companies in all European ski areas, where we are currently working hard on strategies for a safe skiing holiday.
 The fact that things are progressing in leaps and bounds here can be seen from the reopening of several summer ski resorts in Austria and Italy, as well as cable cars in general.
-In addition, Switzerland is introducing a special seal of approval for safe holidays.
+In addition, Switzerland has introduced a special seal of approval for safe holidays.

 For the time being, there is no doubt that a winter holiday will generally be possible.
 However, can skiers really feel safe on the piste?